The API in the

 be silently replaced by future calls to the SAAJ API.

 What this means in practical terms is that an application that starts to use SAAJ APIs on a tree after manipulating it using DOM APIs must assume that the tree has been translated into an all SAAJ tree and that any references to objects within the tree that were obtained using DOM APIs are no longer valid.
 Switching from SAAJ APIs to DOM APIs is not allowed to cause invalid references and neither is using SAAJ APIs exclusively.
 It is only switching from using DOM APIs on a particular SAAJ tree to using SAAJ APIs that causes the risk of invalid references.

 There are several factories defined in the SAAJ API to discover and load specific implementation:

-newInstance()method which uses a common lookup procedure to determine the implementation class:
+newInstance() method which uses a common lookup procedure to determine

 - Checks if a system property with the same name as the factory class is set (e.g.